nestybox/sysbox/README.md

 ## Relationship to Nestybox

-Sysbox was initially developed by Nestybox, and Nestybox is the main sponsor of the Sysbox open-source project.
+Sysbox was initially developed by [Nestybox](https://www.nestybox.com), and Nestybox is the main sponsor of the Sysbox open-source project.

-Having said this, Sysbox is a self-governed open-source project, and we encourage participation from the community to help evolve and improve it.
-External maintainers and contributors are welcomed.
+Having said this, we encourage participation from the community to help evolve and improve it, with the goal of improving Sysbox and increasing the use cases that it enables.
+External maintainers and contributors are welcomed!

 Nestybox uses Sysbox as the core of it's Sysbox enterprise product, which consists of Sysbox plus proprietary features meant for enterprise use.

-To ensure synergy between the Sysbox project and companies such as Nestybox, we use the following criteria when considering adding functionality to Sysbox:
+To ensure synergy between the Sysbox project and commercial entities such as Nestybox, we use the following criteria when considering adding functionality to
+Sysbox:

 Any features that mainly benefit individual practitioners are made part of the Sysbox open-source project.
 Any features that mainly address enterprise-level needs are not part of the Sysbox open-source project.

+The Sysbox project maintainers will make this determination on a feature by feature basis, with total transparency.

-This way, the Sysbox open source project satisfies the needs of individual practitioners while giving companies such as Nestybox the chance to monetize on enterprise-level features (which in turn enables Nestybox to continue to sponsor the Sysbox open source project).
+This way, the Sysbox open source project meets the needs of individual practitioners while giving companies such as Nestybox the chance to monetize on enterprise-level features (which in turn enables Nestybox to continue to sponsor the Sysbox open source project).